 A positive brand reputation can inspire consumer confidence, foster loyalty, and drive bottom-line growth.
 On the other hand, a negative brand reputation can drive prospects away and lead to the loss of existing customers.

-This type of assessment presents a unique challenge for a lot of businesses, no matter the type or size.
-In order to understand how to craft the right brand reputation management strategy, let’s examine the qualities or characteristics to aim for when managing your brand reputation.
+This type of assessment presents a unique challenge for a lot of companies, no matter the type or size.
+In order to understand how to craft the right brand reputation management strategy, let’s examine the qualities or characteristics to aim for.

 Brand Reputation Management: Best Traits